-AMR buys and processes ferrous and nonferrous scrap metal for sale to foreign and domestic steel producers or their representatives and procures salvaged vehicles and sells serviceable used auto parts from these vehicles through a network of self-service auto parts stores.
+AMR acquires and recycles ferrous and nonferrous scrap metal for sale to foreign and domestic metal producers, processors and brokers, and procures salvaged vehicles and sells serviceable used auto parts from these vehicles through a network of self-service auto parts stores.
 These auto parts stores also supply the Company's shredding facilities with autobodies that are processed into saleable recycled scrap metal.

-CSS operates a steel mini-mill that produces a range of finished steel long products using recycled scrap metal and other raw materials.
+CSS operates a steel mini-mill that produces a range of finished steel long products using ferrous recycled scrap metal and other raw materials.
 CSS's steel mill obtains substantially all of its scrap metal raw material requirements from its integrated metals recycling and joint venture operations.
+CSS's metals recycling operations also sell recycled metal to external customers primarily in export markets.

-As of August 31, 2017, all of the Company's facilities were located in the United States ("U.S.") and its territories and Canada.
+As of August 31, 2018, all of the Company's facilities were located in the United States ("U.S.") and its territories and Canada.